ajith-sakthi/netflix-gpt/README.md

 - Create customs hooks for top rated, popular and upcoming movie for clean code
 - Create a movies cards dynamically
 - Made css to look good
+- Create a gptSearch button to navigate gptSearch page
+- Added a multi-language feature

 ## Features